"Romantic Sentiments Trump Morality and Common Sense"

 To go along with its abhorrent Romantic worldview, LOVE IN THE TIME OF CHOLERA also contains scenes of explicit sex and nudity.

+LOVE IN THE TIME OF CHOLERA is a romantic drama about a man who pines for his true love for 51 years.
+Set in Cartagena, Columbia between 1879 and about 1933, the movie flashes back to young Florentino, a poet and telegraph clerk, falling in love with Fermina, the beautiful daughter of a man with a growing business.
+Fermina’s father forcibly separates the lovers.
+Fermina eventually marries an aristocratic doctor, a kind but sometimes aloof man.
+Florentino decides that he will wait for Fermina until her husband dies, but he relieves his pain by making a list of the hundreds of sexual encounters he has for 50 years.
+The movie graphically depicts those encounters as Florentino patiently waits to pursue Fermina again.
 LOVE IN THE TIME OF CHOLERA is a celebration of emotional love.
 It also says, if you can’t get the one you love, it’s okay to indulge in countless sexual affairs.
 Thus, the movie has a very strong Romantic worldview where emotional desires and sexual lust trump morality and common sense.
 Such Romanticism is abhorrent.
 To go along with its Romanticism, the movie contains explicit sex and nudity.